-- A. Any desired use of funds by Subrecipient that differs from the Work must first be approved in writing, by the County.
-100% of the Grant must be used to provide services as indicated in the Work. - B. The Subrecipient must annually report on the demographic and original location of clients and submit the data to the County for a minimum of five (5) years after the funds have been expended.
+Any desired use of funds by Subrecipient that differs from the Work must first be approved in writing, by the County.
+100% of the Grant must be used to provide services as indicated in the Work.

-7. Funding Appropriation
+5. Funding Appropriation

-Funds specified in the Consideration section of this Agreement or otherwise may include funds that have not yet been appropriated but which the County anticipates receiving for use in funding this Agreement and their identification herein is not a guarantee that Subrecipient will receive any or all such funds.
+Funds specified in the Consideration section of this Agreement or otherwise may include funds that have not yet been appropriated but which the County anticipates receiving for use in funding this Agreement and their identification herein is not a guarantee that Subrecipient shall receive any or all such funds.
 Any and all disbursements of funds hereunder are subject to the terms and conditions of this Agreement, including (without limitation) that such funds are lawfully and fully appropriated, allocated, and available to the County with authorizing limitation.

 Subrecipient's obligation to perform the Work is conditioned upon the County receiving corresponding Grant funds or other funds available for reimbursement of such appropriate Work costs.

-8. Requests for Funds
+6. Requests for Funds

 - A. Subrecipient shall request grant funds in such form and manner as is satisfactory to or required by the County.
 Further, Subrecipient shall limit any request for funds to the amount needed and timely in order to accomplish the Work per 2 CFR 200.305.
 Submission of proper account records showing expenditures for the reporting period must be submitted as documentation to support the amounts being requested.
-The foregoing requirements apply to all Grant funds requested under this Agreement. - B. Grant distributions will be made by the County: All requests for reimbursement and the supporting documentation shall be submitted to the CDBG/HOME Program Manager.
-The County will be responsible for submitting the draw requests to HUD and will notify Subrecipient when funds are available for all reimbursements.
+The foregoing requirements apply to all Grant funds requested under this Agreement. - B. Grant distributions shall be made by the County.
+All requests for reimbursement and supporting documentation shall be submitted to the CDBG/HOME Program Manager or to the Community Services Office Manager. - C. County will be responsible for submitting the draw requests to HUD and will notify Subrecipient when funds are available for all reimbursements.
 All backup documentation (invoices, timesheets, etc.) shall be submitted with the request for reimbursement.